IndigoBox/EdgeDetection/README.md

-##My program
+##Lines - Open Source Edge Detection

->is a simple edge detection software which analyzes an image
+>Lines is a simple edge detection software which analyzes an image
 >and detects edges, which it displays as black pixels in the second
 >image slot.